-Solihull Academy is an alternative provision for students who are showing a level of potential disengagement from mainstream provision.
-The school offers students the opportunity to study a mainstream curriculum focused on academic subjects, in a much smaller environment than that on offer in Solihull.
+Solihull Academy is an alternative provision for students who are not flourishing in mainstream provision.
+The school offers students the opportunity to study a mainstream curriculum focused on academic subjects, in a much smaller environment with classes of a maiximum of 10) than that on offer in mainstream schools in Solihull.

-The aim of Solihull Academy is to re-engage its students into education and progression to employment, training or further education.
-It is to ensure students are able to access the same currency of qualifications and enable them to reengage with Post-16 provision.
+The aim of Solihull Academy is to engage its students into education and progression to employment, training or further education.
+It is to ensure students are able to access the same currency of qualifications (includng GCSEs) and enable them to join-in with Post-16 provision.
 Admission will be through the referral process outlined in this policy.
 Referrals may be made at any time throughout the year.